AI Rank Tracking Myths: What critics get wrong about measuring visibility in LLMs

 The analogy isn’t “national poll vs. asking your friends.”
 It’s more like: a carefully designed customer survey of your target segment vs. a massive census that barely covers your zip code.

-At LLM Pulse we offer 8 different ways to generate prompts: from Reddit discussions, from Google Search Console queries, from keyword research, from competitor analysis, and more.
+LLM Pulse supports prompt research from several demand signals, including Search Console queries, keyword research, and competitor analysis.
 The idea that custom prompts are “invented” or disconnected from real demand is simply not true when you’re deriving them from actual user behavior signals.

 Myth 5: visibility scores are meaningless because every tool calculates them differently